 In my opinion, there are two roads you can take when developing your marketing tactics:

-- Copy others.
-Find out how similar companies introduced their products or take inspiration from the companies/marketers you admire.
-See what results they got and what they had to invest to pull it off.
-Then remix, improve, and use it for yourself.
+- Copy others – Find out how similar companies introduced their products or take inspiration from the companies/marketers you admire.
+See what results they got and what they had to invest to pull them off.
+Then remix, improve, and use the tactics for yourself.

-- Get creative and develop something custom and unique.
+- Get creative – Develop something custom and unique.

 Let’s discuss the first approach: copying others.